AlbrechtL/welle.io/README.md

 ### LimeSDR

-Connect the Antenna to the RX1_W port and start welle-io with the options -d soapysdr --soapysdr-antenna LNAW.
-SoapySDRUtil --probe=driver=lime may show other possible options.
+Connect the antenna to the RX1_W port and start welle-io with the options `-d soapysdr --soapysdr-antenna LNAW`. `SoapySDRUtil --probe=driver=lime` may show other possible options.

 ### USRP

-Start welle-io with -d soapysdr --soapysdr-driver-args driver=uhd --soapysdr-antenna <antenna> --soapysdr-clock-source <clock source>.
-To list possible values for antenna and clock source use the command "SoapySDRUtil --probe=driver=uhd".
+Start welle-io with `-d soapysdr --soapysdr-driver-args driver=uhd --soapysdr-antenna <antenna> --soapysdr-clock-source <clock source>`.
+To list possible values for antenna and clock source use the command `SoapySDRUtil --probe=driver=uhd`.

 Building
 ====================